acarril/acarril.github.io/_posts/2016-11-25-cardinality-psestimate.md

 # Cardinality of covariates to try

-For this post I'll use the "Lalonde data" (Lalonde, 1986), focusing on the Dehejia-Wahba sample that can be downloaded [here](http://economics.mit.edu/faculty/angrist/data1/mhe/dehejia) (the filename is nswre74.dta).
+For this post I'll use the **LaLonde data** (LaLonde, 1986), focusing on the Dehejia-Wahba sample that can be downloaded [here](http://economics.mit.edu/faculty/angrist/data1/mhe/dehejia) (the filename is nswre74.dta).
 This ancillary file is also included with `psestimate`.

 As a running example, we'll use `psestimate` to find the polynomial of covariates that better predict the treatment variable (`treat`).
 We'll include the education variable `ed` as a baseline term, which means the algorithm is going to automatically include it in the base model.
 Additionally, we'll specify that the candidate variables for the program are age, and dummies for being black, hispanic and not having a degree.
 All this can be done as follows: